 Camino Financial: Flexible Installment Loans to Cover Your Business Needs

-To tell you a little more, our installment loans – specifically, our microloans up to $75,000 – have terms that range between 12-24 months.
-You can also try our 24-60 month term loans for up to $400,000.
-We only charge you one closing fee – nothing else, and no hidden fees.
+To tell you a little more, our installment loans range from $5,000 to $400,000 and have terms from 24 to 60 months.
+We only charge you one closing fee – nothing else, no hidden fees.
 If you decide to pay off your loan completely before the term ends, you won’t be penalized.
 Best of all, unlike other lenders, you won’t need any collateral when applying for a loan with us.